HighCapable/YukiReflection/docs-source/src/en/guide/home.md

 ## Source of Inspiration

-`YukiReflection` was originally the core function integrated in the [YukiHookAPI](https://github.com/fankes/YukiHookAPI) project, and now it is decoupled so that this Reflection API can be used in any Android platform project.
+`YukiReflection` was originally the core function integrated in the [YukiHookAPI](https://github.com/fankes/YukiHookAPI) project, and now it is decoupled so that this Reflection API can be used in any Java and Android platform project.

 Now, we only need to write a small amount of code to implement a simple reflection call.